 Students may apply for the UT Dallas International Education Fund (IEF) Scholarship to request financial support for education abroad programs.
 Information about the IEF Scholarship, including eligibility requirements and deadlines, is available at the Education Abroad website.

 Students may consult with the Education Abroad office about additional scholarships.
 Students may consult with the Office of Financial Aid to determine how participation in education abroad impacts existing financial aid offerings.

 Transfer Credit and Graduation

 Credits earned through UT Dallas' independent studies, internships, and/or faculty-led programs are notated on the UT Dallas transcript as UT Dallas coursework.
-Credits earned through study abroad and reciprocal exchange programs are notated on the UT Dallas transcript as transfer credit, and all UT Dallas transfer credit and graduation policies apply.
+Credits earned through approved affiliated and reciprocal exchange programs are notated on the UT Dallas transcript as transfer credit, and all UT Dallas transfer credit and graduation policies apply.